 This Memorial, in Betley Church, is a very elaborate alabaster monument attached to the wall behind the altar rail and is situated at the north-east corner of the church.

-The inscription on this memorial is quite hard to read, being on a small panel set high up at the top of the memorial.
+The inscription on this memorial is quite hard to read, being on a small panel set high up at the top.

 The picture below is a closer look at the inscription.